neonpictures/streamio-ffmpeg/README.md

 Copyright
 ---------

-Copyright (c) Rackfish AB.
+Copyright (c) Streamio AB.
 See LICENSE for details.